MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client/install-on-windows.md

 # Install Microsoft R Client on Windows

-Microsoft R Client is a free, data science tool for high performance analytics.
-R Client is built on top of Microsoft R Open so you can use any open source R packages to build your analytics.
-Additionally, R Client introduces the [powerful ScaleR technology](../r/tutorial-revoscaler-data-import-transform.md) and its proprietary functions to benefit from parallelization and remote computing.
+Microsoft R Client is a free, data science tool for high-performance analytics that you can install on Windows client operating systems.
+R Client is built on top of Microsoft R Open so you can use any open source R packages to build your analytics, and includes the [RevoScaleR function library](../r-reference/revoscaler/revoscaler.md) for parallelization and remote computations on [Machine Learning Server for Hadoop](../r-reference/revoscaler/revoscaler-hadoop-functions.md) or [SQL Server](../r-reference/revoscaler/revoscaler-sql-server-functions.md).

-R Client allows you to work with production data locally using the full set of ScaleR functions, but there are some constraints.
-On its own, the data to be processed must fit in local memory, and processing is capped at two threads for RevoScaleR functions.
+R Client allows you to work with production data locally using the full set of RevoScaleR functions, with these constraints: data must fit in local memory, and processing is capped at two threads for RevoScaleR functions.

-To benefit from disk scalability, performance and speed, push the compute context using rxSetComputeContext() to a production instance of Microsoft R Server (or R Server) such as [SQL Server Machine Learning Services](https://msdn.microsoft.com/en-us/library/mt604845.aspx) and Machine Learning Server for Hadoop.
-[Learn more about its compatibility.](compatibility-with-server.md)

-You can offload heavy processing to Machine Learning Server or test your analytics during their development by running your code remotely using [remoteLogin() or remoteLoginAAD()](../r/how-to-execute-code-remotely.md) from the mrsdeploy package.

-For a What's New for Microsoft R Client, see [here](what-is-microsoft-r-client.md#r-client-whats-new).
+For information about the current release, see [What's new in R Client](what-is-microsoft-r-client.md#r-client-whats-new)..

 ## System Requirements